 About This Work

 The evening will include movement, storytelling, sonic landscape, and immersive experience, asking the audience to become part of the performance itself.
-With divisions the empire has sown we open conversations about past and present colonization to empower audiences to dismantle inequitable social structures.
+With to leave the land we open conversations about past and present colonization to empower audiences to dismantle inequitable social structures.
 The violence endured within our lineages is part of these queer bodies and we seek to hold and heal these stories of lost homelands and lost lives.